Skip to content

 Open ChatGPT Canvas, use inline edits and the shortcut row, handle code reviews, and decide when to keep regular chat instead.
 Step by step for 2026.

 ChatGPT Canvas is the side-by-side editor that splits the screen so your chat stays on the left and an editable document sits on the right.
-We tested Canvas on a Plus account across web, iOS in landscape, and Android tablet for two weeks, and the parts that trip people up are smaller than the launch coverage admits.
+This walkthrough focuses on opening Canvas, editing inline, using shortcuts, and deciding when regular chat is better.

 #What ChatGPT Canvas Is (and What It Isn’t)